GhostSixty6/planner_expanded/README.md

-# planner_expanded
+# Planner Expanded

-Browser Extension that expands the Schedule view of Microsoft Planner
+I use this browser extension to expand the Schedule view on Microsoft Planner.

+This extension in combination with [Dark Reader](https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?pli=1) makes for the perfect enviroment.

+Tested on Google Chrome and Mozilla Firefox.